AlexBarsen/ClubRossignol/README.md

   - at the moment when the user/admin is in the dashboard on page refresh he is redirected to the **_/rental_** Route, due to the fact that in the **portected/private Routes** the condition is checked before the user being fetched from firebase so it always redirects to /rental (session based authentication should solve this problem)
 - **implement a better system for renting the equipments**, especially for the bikes, since the timeframe for the hourly rent can't be chosen
 - **custom** **password reset** and **email confirmation** forms after clicking the link received on the e-maill
-- **implementing tests** for the whole project to check if the components and rendred correctly and if the functions work as intended
+- **implementing tests** for the whole project to check if the components are rendred correctly and if the functions work as intended